arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    string format_number(float|double|decimal expr1, expr2)
+    STRING FORMAT_NUMBER(FLOAT|DOUBLE|DECIMAL expr1, expr2)
     ```

 -   Description

-    Converts a number to a string in a specified format.
+    This function converts a number to a string in the specified format.

 -   Parameters
-    -   expr1: a numeric expression to format.
+    -   expr1: a numeric expression that you want to format.
     -   expr2: the number of decimal places.
 It can be of the INT type.
-If can also be expressed in the format of `#,###,###. ##`.
+It can also be expressed in the format of `#,###,###. ##`.
         -   If expr2 is greater than 0, the value is rounded to the specified place after the decimal point.
         -   If expr2 is equal to 0, the value has no decimal point or fractional part.
         -   If expr2 is less than 0 or greater than 340, an error is returned.